openstack/ceilometer/doc/source/contributor/plugins.rst

 :file:`ceilometer/sample.py` file.

-Compute plugins are defined as subclasses of the :class:`ceilometer.compute.pollsters.BaseComputePollster` class as defined in the :file:`ceilometer/compute/pollsters/__init__.py` file.
+Compute plugins are defined as subclasses of the :class:`ceilometer.compute.pollsters.GenericComputePollster` class as defined in the :file:`ceilometer/compute/pollsters/__init__.py` file.

-For example, in the ``CPUPollster`` plugin, the ``get_samples`` method takes in a given list of resources representating instances on the local host, loops through them and retrieves the `cputime` details from resource.
+For example, in the ``CPUPollster`` plugin, the ``get_samples`` method takes in a given list of resources representing instances on the local host, loops through them and retrieves the `cpu time` details from resource.
 Similarly, other metrics are built by pulling the appropriate value from the given list of resources.